 Why not give yourself a reward if you go?
 Treat yourself!
-Buy yourself a new book, game or clothes if you DO go.
+Buy yourself a new book, game or clothes if you face your fears.
 Or better yet, punish yourself if you don’t do it.
 Sounds a bit sinister, but blackmailing yourself works.

 Loss aversion is a very effective way to motivate yourself.
 How about making a bet with a friend.
 You give your friend 100 bucks.
 If you don’t pull through on your commitment, your friend will give it to a charity.
 Still not motivated enough?
 Make it even more devious, by agreeing to give it to an organization you strongly oppose!
 You don’t go?
 That’s 100 bucks for Scientology!
 Motivated yet?

-You need to get out of your anxious cycle any means necessary.
+You need to get out of your cycle any means necessary.

 5. During the social situation